Trouble with Directional Sense

 We have a friend who bought a train ticket from Seattle to Vancouver, Washington (south of Seattle) instead of to Vancouver, British Columbia (north of Seattle, in Canada).
 He traveled all the way to the wrong city before realizing he had gone in the opposite direction of where he needed to go.

-While I can’t find much research on this particular aspect of dyscalculia, I do wonder about a few things:
+While I can’t find much research on this particular aspect of dyscalculia, I can easily imagine how they are connected:

-Is a dyscalculic’s lack of understanding for relationships between numbers connected to the lack of understanding for the relationship between themselves and objects in space?
+• Perhaps the dyscalculic’s lack of understanding for the relationships between numbers, is connected to the lack of understanding for the distance-relationship between objects in space.

-Is it significant that the area of our brain that processes numbers and the area that helps us with our understanding of where we are in space, both occur in the parietal region of the brain?
+• It’s curious that the main part of our brain that processes numbers, us also the area that helps us with our understanding of where we are in space, both in the parietal region of the brain.
 (This is the part of the brain that differs in structure in dyscalculic brains compared to non-dyscalculic ones).

-Is directional difficulty related to the dyscalculic’s frequent confusion about where they are in time?
+• Could this directional difficulty be related to the dyscalculic’s frequent confusion about where they are in time?

-If you are a dyscalculic adult, I hope you realize that your lack of sense of direction is not a sign of lack of intelligence.
-It’s a symptom of dyscalculia.
-Please respond to yourself with self-understanding and compassion as you find creative ways to navigate this difficulty.
+• If you are a dyscalculic and struggle with directional sense, I hope you realize that your lack of sense of direction is not a sign of lack of intelligence.
+It’s likely a symptom of dyscalculia.
+Respond with self-understanding and compassion as you find creative ways to navigate this difficulty.

-If you want to learn more about dyscalculia awareness, education, and support, sign up for my monthly email newsletter!
-Privacy respected, no spam, unsubscribe anytime.
+Learn more about dyscalculia awareness, education, and support, through my monthly email newsletter!